Creating wines is more than just a job for husband-and-wife team Joe and Rebecca Gunselman. It is their passion and a lifestyle that they love.

 When it comes to what they find most rewarding, Rebecca says, “Handcrafting the very best wine we can and having folks acknowledge it by ordering it in restaurants or joining the wine club.”

 Rebecca attributes their success to their passion for the business and the finished wine.
 Out of all of the accolades Robert Karl Cellars has received over the years, the most meaningful to the couple was in 2004.
 “The 2001 Claret (our first effort) received the Best Red Wine and Best of Show at the Washington Wine Competition,” states Rebecca.
-Most recently, their 2014 Malbec received Gold at the Cascadia Wine Competition.
+Most recently, their 2015 Cabernet Sauvignon won a gold medal at the 2018 Cascadia International Wine Competition.

 When it comes to all of the wines Robert Karl Cellars has made over the years, Rebecca says her favorite to drink is the Gunselman Bench Cabernet Sauvignon.
 “It’s a great expression of Cabernet Sauvignon from Horse Heaven Hills.”